Other demo objectives are:

-For example, to run the demo on FPGA with fallback on CPU, with one single camera, use the following command:
+For example, to run the demo on CPU, with one single camera, use the following command:

-To run the demo using two recorded video files, use the following command:
+To run the demo on HDDL, using two recorded video files, use the following command:

-To achieve 100% utilization of one Myriad X, the thumb rule is to run 4 infer requests on each Myriad X. Option
+To achieve 100% utilization of one Myriad X, the rule of thumb is to run 4 infer requests on each Myriad X. Option

 -nireq 32 can be added to above command to use 100% of HDDL-R card.
 The 32 here is 8 (Myriad X on HDDL-R card) x 4 (infer requests), such as following command:

-You can also run the demo on web cameras and video files simultaneously by specifying both parameters:
+-i.
+You can run the demo on web cameras and video files simultaneously by specifying:

--duplicate_num 3.
-You will see four channels: one real and three duplicated.
+-duplicate_num 4.
+You will see four channels.
 With several input sources, the

 -duplicate_num parameter will duplicate each of them.

 Below are some examples of demo input specification:

 To see all available web cameras, run the